Poodle Hat: Parodies and polka

 On March 21, 2003, Yankovic began working on the album's parody songs, as well as the record's polka medley.
 The album opens with the parody "Couch Potato", a play on Eminem's "Lose Yourself", the critically acclaimed single from the film 8 Mile (2002).
 In Yankovic's version, the singer describes his obsession with watching television; the song references many TV shows, as well as cable and network channels.
 Prior to recording "Couch Potato", Yankovic researched television so that his resulting parody would be accurate.
-He noted, “If I'm writing a song about TV, I'll spend a lot of time watching TV.
+He noted, "If I'm writing a song about TV, I'll spend a lot of time watching TV.
 I'll study TV Guide, I'll look at articles about television, and I'll try to make sure I'm giving every show its fair do [sic].
 I can also spend all day watching TV and convince myself that I'm working, because I'm doing research."

 The album's second parody, "Trash Day", is a parody of "Hot in Herre" by Nelly.
 In this song, the narrator discusses the filthiness of his house and bemoans the titular day wherein people place their garbage outside of their living quarters to be picked up by a waste collector and brought to a landfill.
-"A Complicated Song" is spoof of "Complicated" by Avril Lavigne.
-The song is composed of three vignettes: in the first, the singer laments that he is constipated, in the second, he discovers that he and his girlfriend are related, and in the third, he expresses regret that he recently was decapitated.
-"Ode to a Super Hero" is a play on Billy Joel's song "Piano Man", and recounts to the plot of the 2002 Spider-Man film.
+"A Complicated Song" is a spoof of "Complicated" by Avril Lavigne.
+The song is composed of three vignettes: in the first, the singer laments that he is constipated, in the second, he discovers that he and his girlfriend are related, and in the third, he expresses regret that he was recently decapitated.
+"Ode to a Superhero" is a play on Billy Joel's song "Piano Man", and recounts the plot of the 2002 Spider-Man film.

 The album's final parody is "eBay", based on "I Want It That Way" by Backstreet Boys.
 In this song, the narrator describes a variety of obscure items that he purchased on the online auction site eBay.
 Yankovic later noted, "I was going to shoot a video for eBay, but right at the same time, eBay started doing all of these commercials with song parodies. [...]
 I didn't want my parody to come off as a commercial for eBay.
 In retrospect, I probably should have done a video because it would have been one of my biggest hits."
 Indeed, the song is one of Yankovic's most popular, and ranks as one of his most-downloaded tracks on digital music outlets.

 "Angry White Boy Polka", a medley of popular hit songs set to a polka beat, was recorded at the same time as the album's parodies.
 Yankovic explained, "[The medley] is a reflection on what songs I think would sound most ridiculous done as a polka [...] and for the [...] album, it reflected a genre of music that I thought probably would benefit from getting a polka treatment."